chuyuanliu/heptools/docs/guide/optional/config.rst

 --------------
 - A flag is defined as a key-value pair given by `<flag_key=flag_value>` or `<flag_key>` if the value is `None`.
 - Arbitrary number of flags can be added after each `key`.
-- At list one space is required between the key and the flags.
+- At least one space is required between the key and the flags.
 - The spaces among the flags are optional.
+- If the empty or `~` key will be parsed as `None`.

 The following flags are all valid:

 .. code-block:: yaml